-Postdoctoral Project: 'Translating Auschwitz: The Holocaust and the Politics of Translation'
+Postdoctoral Project: 'Translating Auschwitz: The Holocaust and the Politics of Representation'

 The project offers a pioneering approach to the study of Holocaust literature in translation.
 It seeks to gain a greater understanding of how Polish Holocaust narratives were given or denied a chance to reach a global readership via the medium of English language translations.
 It deploys an interdisciplinary framework that comprises historical archival methods, close textual analysis, and comparative translation criticism, in order to establish how processes of translation affected the dissemination, reading and reception of Polish Holocaust literature.